Norwich: Sport

+Since 2015, Norwich has hosted an annual 10k athletics road race, Run Norwich.

 Outside the city boundary, the dry ski and snowboarding slopes of Norfolk Ski Club are located at Whitlingham Lane in Trowse.
 Close by in the parish of Whitlingham is Whitlingham Country Park, home to the Outdoor Education Centre.
 The centre is based on the south bank of the Great Broad which is also used by scuba divers from one of the city's three diving schools, and by other water and land sports.

 Of Norwich's two main rowing clubs, the Yare Boat Club is the older but smaller of the two.
 It is based on an island on the River Yare accessed from beside the Rivergarden pub in Thorpe Road.
 The larger Norwich Rowing Club, in partnership with Norwich Canoe Club, UEA Boat Club, Norwich School Boat Club and Norwich High School Rowing Club, has built a boathouse alongside Whitlingham Little Broad and the River Yare.
 Norwich Canoe Club specialises in sprint and marathon racing.
 It holds the highest British Canoe Union Top Club Gold accreditation, and is one of the more successful clubs in the UK.
 Ian Wynne, 2004 Olympics K1 500m bronze medallist, is an honorary member.

 Speedway racing was staged in Norwich before and after World War II at The Firs Stadium in Holt Road, Hellesdon.
 The Norwich Stars raced in the Northern League of 1946 and the National League Division Two between 1947 and 1951, winning it in 1951.
 They were later elevated to the National League and raced at the top flight until the stadium was closed at the end of the 1964 season.
 One meet was staged at a venue at Hevingham, but without an official permit, and it did not lead to a revival of the sport in the Norwich area.

 In boxing, Norwich can boast former European and British lightweight champion Jon Thaxton, reigning English light heavyweight champion Danny McIntosh and heavyweight Sam Sexton, a former winner of the Prizefighter tournament.
 Based in Norwich, Herbie Hide has been WBO Heavyweight World Champion twice, winning the championship in 1994–95 and for a second time in 1997.

 Norwich has a UK baseball team, the Norwich Iceni, which competes at the Single-A level of the BBF.
 It was founded in 2015 with players from the UEA Blue Sox, who wished to carry on playing after university.
 The team officially joined the league in 2017 and was crowned BBF Single-A champions in its first season, going undefeated with 17 wins.